iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > Informative, not an exposure tracker.
 This app also has no notifications.<br> :date: __2020-06-13 04:07:56__

 > Didn't use this app much so I can't tell you much about it..you gonna have to try it and decide for yourself.... good luck...<br> :date: __2020-06-07 15:28:34__

-> I hear the very Patriot Japanese have a Voluntary CoVid19 website where they have the option to report if they feel sick or well and their accurate tracking, voluntarily.
-Scientists says this raw data would be useful.
-So which Politicians are again standing in the way of Public Health and Progress??<br> :date: __2020-05-25 06:30:00__

-> I give only two stars only because I've only learned of the "CDC" Due to the Covid-19.
-Im very secluded other then facebook so i regret i can not rate CDC with a higher rating.<br> :date: __2020-05-07 08:06:04__